fluxcd/flux2/tests/integration/README.md

 use the terraform configuration below.
 Please make sure all the requirements of gcp-gh-actions are followed before running it.

+**NOTE:** When running the following for a repo under and organization, set the environment variable `GITHUB_ORGANIZATION` if setting the `owner` in the `github` provider doesn't work.

 ```hcl
 provider "google" {}